February 2, 2018

 Within one year of quitting, your risk for coronary heart disease is about half that of a smoker’s.
-Read the World Health Organization’s fact sheet about cessation for more information.
+Read the CDC’s fact sheet about cessation for more information.
+Talk to your doctor about making a plan that’s right for you.

-5. Indulge in your favorite creative hobby.
+5. Immerse yourself in your favorite hobby.

 6. Cook at home.